 There are conditions of ‘minimum resources’ and ‘comprehensive sickness insurance’ for obtaining permanent residence status and relocating rights to another country, but these conditions already apply to economically inactive households seeking to live outside of their home country.

 The ‘minimum resources’ requirement is left to Member States themselves to determine, but the Directive states that they “may take into account the level of minimum wages and pensions prior to the application for long-term resident status.”

 In France, the minimum income for third-country households to be legally resident is equivalent to the minimum wage, currently €1,498 a month.

 The condition on sickness insurance is similarly without elaboration in the Directive, but Member States are under an obligation not to discriminate against long-term residents, who have a right to "enjoy equal treatment with nationals”.

 In France, there is a right of access to the health system after 3 months legal residence, although, as we point out elsewhere, the rights of EEA early retirees have always been a matter of legal dispute.
 In a stroke of irony, it may well be that early retirees from the UK relocating to France after the transition period will have greater rights of access to the health system than present UK early retirees!

-Accordingly, although the draft agreement may well be silent on the rights of onward movement, UK expatriates in Europe will obtain rights under existing European law, albeit it will be subject to obtaining prior permanent residence in France.
+Accordingly, although the draft agreement may well be silent on the rights of onward movement, subject to the final terms of the agreement, UK expatriates in Europe will obtain rights under existing European law, albeit it will be subject to obtaining prior permanent residence in France.